Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.ChakraCore/readme.txt

    =============
    RELEASE NOTES
    =============
-   No longer used the old ChakraCore API for Windows (Internet Explorer-like API).
+   1. No longer used the old ChakraCore API for Windows (Internet Explorer-like API);
+   2. Optimized a memory usage.

    =============
    DOCUMENTATION